-Here is our main paper on the subject, to appear in Astrophysical Journal:
+Here is our main paper on the subject, in Astrophysical Journal:

 “If Loud Aliens Explain Human Earliness, Quiet Aliens Are Also Rare” (version 3) by Robin Hanson, Daniel Martin, Calvin McCarter, and Jonathan Paulson, September 7th, 2021.